larry156/CS1XA3/Project03/README.md

 **Description**:

-In the `people.djhtml` template, the middle column displays all users in `friendship_targets` using a for loop.
-Using the session variable `people_to_display`, which is an integer starting at 1, the page will display that many users.
-At the bottom is a button labelled "More", which, when clicked, makes an empty AJAX POST to
-`more_ppl_view`, which increments the session variable `people_to_display` by 1 and returns an empty HTTP response (which, in effect, reloads the page).

-TODO
-    Each user is displayed on a card, which has a button allowing the current user to send a friend request to them.
+Each user rendered in `people.djhtml` is displayed on a card, which has a button allowing the current user to send a friend request to them.
 The current user will be unable to send a friend request if there already exists a FriendRequest object involving the two users.
 Upon clicking the button, an AJAX POST request is made to `friend_request_view` containing the button's ID, which will be of the form ```javascript "fr-<NAME>"```, where `<NAME>` is the recipient's username.
 A new FriendRequest object is then created, with
 `to_user` and `from_user` being the recipient and sender of the friend request, respectively, and the page is reloaded.

-**Exceptions**:

-    If the amount of people that can be displayed in total is lower than `people_to_display`, the page will show everyone that it can.
-    (e.g. if the user clicks "More" 5 times, but there are only 3 users, the page will only show 3 users.)
-    If the user is not authenticated, then they will be redirected to the login page.
+**Note**:

+"A FriendRequest object involving the two users" clarification: Say, for example, Jimmy sends a friend request to Timmy.
+Timmy cannot, then, send another friend request to Jimmy, as there is already a friend request involving Jimmy and Timmy.

+As a user's existing friends are not displayed in the list of people, a user is unable to send friend requests to their friends.
+Likewise, users cannot send friend requests to themselves.

+## Objective 06 - Accepting/Declining Friend Requests

+**Description**:

+TODO